na-na-hi/renget/archive/99iee.md

 ->**Calliope**<-

 >The First Apprentice of Nero Eterna's reigning Rex Mortis, Death Muertos.
 Calliope's talent and hard work make her an inspiration as well as the target of a few jealous whispers and naysayers thinking she doesnt deserve to be a Guardian.
 The Rex Mortis' most trusted person, she can be often seen taking over his authority whenever he's away for official business, with mostly splendid results.
 Calliope can quite be a perfectionist, never settling for "good enough" in everything she does.
 She also remembers for a long time who's who in court, separating her friends from the secret naysayers and users.
-Rumors are circulating Nero High Hall that allegedly, she is being groomed by Death to take command as both Rex Mortis and the Head Reaper as he ever nears his impending retirement.
+Rumors are circulating  Notte Piu Nera Cathedral that allegedly, she is being groomed by Death to take over as both Rex Mortis and the Head Reaper as he nears his ever-impending retirement.

 ==Home: Nero Eterna==